DemocracyStudio/citizen_engagement/README.md

 break the multiple answers string to single values (check string_split to put them in separate columns or ideally rows if the primary key is not an issue) => maybe not needed to break if possible to count single answers by REGEX function.

-survey_date, interview_date, tweet_date must be reformatted to integrate in SQL tables
+survey_date, interview_date, tweet_date must be reformatted to integrate in SQL tables replace #N/A by "" in the whole datasets

 Attribute a tweet_id, a city_id and an agent_id to twitter datasets from categories of agent Add new columns in the tweet table (notably agent_category, agent_type + followers, followings, …) depending on datasets